braskai/rask-sdk/README.md

 # Rask SDK
-Our SDK makes it easy for developers to integrate Rask AI services into their applications quickly and seamlessly by providing them with an easy-to-use Python client.
+This SDK provides an official Python client for the Rask API.
+For full API reference and authentication setup, see [Rask API Docs](https://docs.api.rask.ai/introduction).
 ## 1. Installation
 Rask SDK can be installed by the direct link to the repository using any Python package manager.

 Below you can find an example of how to do this using `pip`:
 ```shell
 pip install git+ssh://git@github.com/braskai/rask-sdk.git@main
 ```